 Recreational Activity

 Some people love to do activities like hiking, skiing, trekking, and more, but various reasons stop them from going to a convenient place to try them.
-But now, you can enjoy these activities with the help of spatial computers and enjoy them as you would in the physical world.
+But now, you can enjoy these activities with the help of Spatial Computers and enjoy them as you would in the physical world.

 Healthcare

 You will no longer have to visit hospitals to get a diagnosis.
 Your doctor can easily examine and interact with you and prescribe treatment and medicines.
 It is possible with an immersive video chat experience.
-Spatial computing enhances the immersive of video calls.
-The doctor can see you better even on a call if you can’t visit hospitals.

 Retail